AndreasHeger/gat/doc/usage.rst

 various keys.
 Note that the amount of data output can be substantial.

 ``--output-counts-pattern``
    output counts.
 One file is created for each counter.
+Counts output files are required for :ref:`gat-compare`.

 ``--output-plots-pattern``
    create plots (requires matplotlib_).
 One plot for each annotation